stephbuon/stephbuon.github.io/docs/_pages/cv.md

 <h1>Grant Proposals</h1>

-<p>“Integrating Human Computer Interaction, Machine Learning, Game Design, and Educational Assessment in a STEM+C Curriculum.”
+<p>"Integrating Human Computer Interaction, Machine Learning, Game Design, and Educational Assessment in a STEM+C Curriculum."
 Topic: To support the development of personalized, educational agents in Minecraft.
-We propose the integration of an advanced set of agent abilities across three design types: A) Personalized Educational Agents that autonomously monitor student progression and dynamically generate customized curriculum for addressing individuals' needs based on their existing knowledge, personalities, and interests; B) Bridging Agents that demonstrate the “bigger picture” behind computational thinking by creating connections between STEM topics and interdisciplinary topics, such as the Language Arts; and C) Analyst Agents that translate student progression and learning outcomes to teachers for their easy assessment of student progress.</p>
+We propose the integration of an advanced set of agent abilities across three design types: A) Personalized Educational Agents that autonomously monitor student progression and dynamically generate customized curriculum for addressing individuals' needs based on their existing knowledge, personalities, and interests; B) Bridging Agents that demonstrate the "bigger picture" behind computational thinking by creating connections between STEM topics and interdisciplinary topics, such as the Language Arts; and C) Analyst Agents that translate student progression and learning outcomes to teachers for their easy assessment of student progress.</p>

-<p>“Gen-AI Distributed Autonomous Agents and Deployment Infrastructure to Accelerate Research, Discovery and Development.”
+<p>"Gen-AI Distributed Autonomous Agents and Deployment Infrastructure to Accelerate Research, Discovery and Development."
 Topic: To support finishing the development and design of intelligent agents and hierarchical, multi-agent systems for deployment in a distributed environment.
 To be applied to research problems with collaborators in psychology, chemistry, education, and economics.</p>

-<p>“SmartCADD Machine Learning Drug Discovery.”
+<p>"SmartCADD Machine Learning Drug Discovery."
 Topic: To support the development of AI for discovering new medical drug compounds. </p>

 <br />